-New federal rules on overtime took effect on January 1, 2020.
+Federal rules on overtime took effect on Jan.
+1, 2020.
 Nonprofits must understand and comply with all federal Fair Labor Standards Act regulations (as well as state wage and hour laws) governing overtime compensation.
 To help your nonprofit comply, we scoured available resources from proven experts to develop the following three-step analysis – with useful flowcharts, straightforward worksheets, and other tips.

 Step #1: Is our nonprofit, or are any employees, covered by the FLSA?

 The first step in the analysis is to see whether the federal Fair Labor Standards Act (FLSA) applies to (a) your nonprofit or (b) any of its employees.

 Does the FLSA cover our nonprofit? (“Enterprise coverage.”)
 First, determine whether your nonprofit is an enterprise covered by the FLSA.
 Certain nonprofit workplaces are automatically covered as “named enterprises,” such as schools, pre-schools, hospitals, mental health centers, and residential care facilities.
 Other covered enterprises are those that have earned income via interstate commerce resulting in gross revenues over $500,000.
 Income from charitable activities does not count towards the $500,000 – so contributions, membership dues, in-kind donations, and proceeds from fundraising special events are not counted.